TexturePacker GUI Documentation

 Pivot point editor

-The Pivot point (or anchor point) specifies the position inside the sprite that is used as a center for rotation and placement.
+The pivot point (or anchor point) specifies the position inside the sprite that is used as a center for rotation and placement.

 Pivot Point